pfefferle/wordpress-webmention/readme.md

 ### That Sounds Like a Pingback or a Trackback ###

 Webmention is an update/replacement for Pingback or Trackback.
-Unlike the older protocols, the specification has a working draft with the W3C as well as an active community of individuals using it on their sites.
+Unlike the older protocols, the specification is recommended by the W3C as well as an active community of individuals using it on their sites.

-### How can I send Webmentions ###
+### How can I send and receive Webmentions? ###

+On the Settings --> Discussion Page in WordPress:
-Activate sending Webmentions by checking the "Attempt to notify any blogs linked to from the article" option on the Settings --> Discussion page in WordPress.
+* Activate sending Webmentions by checking the "Attempt to notify any blogs linked to from the article" option
+* Activate receiving Webmentions by checking the "Allow link notifications from other blogs (pingbacks and trackbacks) on new articles" option.

 You can use the `send_webmention($source, $target)` function and pass a source and a target or you can fire an action like `do_action('send_webmention', $source, $target)`.

-### How can I handle Homepage-Webmentions ###
+### How can I handle Webmentions to my Homepage or Archive Pages? ###

 Webmentions should be allowed on all URLs of a blog.
 The plugin currently supports only Webmentions on posts or pages, but it is very simple to add support for other types like homepages or archive pages.